sainaen/hypothetical.me/content/post/2018-01-10_reverse_shell_in_bash.md

 A quick search through the good old man page reveals that `>& target` is just an alternative form of `&> target`, which in turn means `1> target 2>&1`&#8239;---&thinsp;redirect both standard output and standard error streams to the `target`.

 At this point, I made a mistake thinking that `>& /dev/tcp/127.0.0.1/4444` is merely a redirect of stdout and stderr to some special file `/dev/tcp/127.0.0.1/4444` that automatically opens a <abbr>TCP</abbr> connection.
 Everything is a file on Linux after all, right?
-This can even be “confirmed” by redirecting the output of simple `echo`:
+This can even be “confirmed” by redirecting the output of a simple `echo`:
 ```
 # (1) don’t forget to start listening,
 # since nc will quit every time you disconnect;